Occupation of Iraq (2003–2011): Elections

 For several months the United States maintained that it intended to convene a constitutional convention, composed of influential Iraqis.
 However, European demands for an early election and Ayatollah Ali al-Sistani's insistence eventually forced the United States to let the appointed Governing Council serve this function.

 In the early months of the occupation, new officials were appointed to several local and regional positions (e.g., mayors, governors, local councils).
 The officials were chosen from a select group of individuals (including ex-Ba'ath party officials) in an attempt to speed the return to normality and to avoid the election of people opposed to the Coalition presence.
 Certain religious clerics and other officials were considered to be overly radical or dangerous.
-On occasion the appointed officials were found to behave less than admirably.
+On occasion, the appointed officials were found to behave less than admirably.
 On 30 June 2003, the appointed mayor of Najaf was arrested on charges of corruption.

 By February 2004, democratic elections, under the supervision of the CPA, had already been held at the municipal and city level in some of the southern and northern provinces.

 On 15 November, the Iraqi Governing Council announced that a transitional government would take over in June from the US-led powers, and that an elected government would follow by the end of 2005 once a constitution had been drafted and ratified.
 The transitional government would be selected in June 2004 by a transitional council formed in May 2004.

 The Governing Council revealed the timetable after the United States government, in reaction to terrorist and militant activity against occupying troops and aid organisations, abandoned its earlier plan that a sovereign government would take charge only after creating a constitution and elections held.
 Jalal Talabani, who was chairman of the council, said the transition would involve "the creation of a permanent constitution by an elected council, directly elected by the people, and also the election of a new government according to the articles of this new constitution before the end of 2005."

 In March 2004, an interim constitution was created, called the Law of Administration for the State of Iraq for the Transitional Period.
 The document called for the creation of an elected National Assembly to take place no later than January 2005.
 The question of the election calendar became a matter of importance for Iraq and the US: while a quick election would legitimise the Iraqi government and shed a favourable light on the US-led occupation of the country, the prospect of violence delayed it.
 It was finally set for 30 January 2005.
-Though then-President Ghazi Al-Yaouar asked the United Nations to reconsider the electoral schedule several weeks before the election, the legislative election was held on time, creating the Iraqi National Assembly.
+Though then-President Ghazi al-Yawar asked the United Nations to reconsider the electoral schedule several weeks before the election, the legislative election was held on time, creating the Iraqi National Assembly.

 The elected assembly drafted a new constitution for Iraq, submitting it to the Iraqi people for review on 28 August.
 On 15 October, Iraqis voted to approve the new constitution.
 On 15 December, the first legislative election under the new constitution was held.